Do you know the most popular Italian Christmas traditions?

 - Babbo Natale (Santa Claus) – The red dressed, white bearded old man comes during the night of the 25th December and brings gifts for children, who normally write him a letter with specific requests well in advance, just to be sure that they get what they want!

 - Pranzo di Natale (Christmas lunch) – Italian families celebrate Christmas with a rich lunch based on meat.
-The traditional recipes for the Christmas lunch change from region to region, but above all Italians love eating tortellini in soup and lasagne as a first dish and roasted meat as a second dish, served with potatoes and mixed vegetables.
+The traditional recipes for the Christmas lunch change from region to region, but above all Italians love eating tortellini in broth and lasagne as a first dish and roasted meat as a second dish, served with potatoes and mixed vegetables.

 - Veglione di Capodanno (New Year’s Eve Party) – The new year has to be celebrated properly!
 The traditional “veglione” takes place in a restaurant or in a disco; it starts with the so-called “cenone” (literally “big dinner”) and carries on playing board games like tombola and dancing until the crack of dawn.